(Note: This information is about treating acute lymphocytic leukemia (ALL) in adults. To learn about ALL in children, see Leukemia in Children.)

 Radiation therapy uses high-energy radiation to kill cancer cells.
 It is not usually part of the main treatment for people with acute lymphocytic leukemia (ALL), but it is used in certain situations:

-The possible side effects of radiation therapy depend on the dose given and where the radiation is aimed.
+The possible side effects of radiation therapy depend on where the radiation is aimed.
 They include: